 Meeter, William, Letter, 1827, (C2200)

-To John McClure, Greenville, Augusta C[oun]ty, VA, from Callaway County, MO, Dec.
+The collection contains a letter to John McClure, Greenville, Augusta C[oun]ty, VA, from William Meeter, Callaway County, MO, Dec.
 20, 1827.
-"A Virginia Youth's Impressions of Missouri."
-Description of trip from Virginia to Missouri, appearance of the country, people, water, industry, prices, and marriageable women.
+The letter includes a description of a trip from Virginia to Missouri titled ""A Virginia Youth's Impressions of Missouri,” discussing the appearance of the country, people, water, industry, prices, and marriageable women.

 Meyer, Karl Friedrich (1801-1870), Diary, 1833, (C1713)